githubevents/universe-sweepstake/README.md

 </details>

 ## Winner Selection
-Winner will be announce live at the end of Open Source Friday on 10/18/24 tune in: https://gh.io/friday-win
+Winner will be announced live at the end of the Open Source Friday live stream on 10/18/24 tune in: [https://gh.io/universe-prize](https://gh.io/universe-prize)